 3. Blown Head Gasket

 This is the problem no one wants to deal with.
-If you are sure that nothing external or bad practices aren’t causing the milky white substance, it’s probable that you are dealing with a blown head gasket instead.
+If you are sure that the milky white substance isn’t being caused by bad practices or anything else external to the engine, it’s probable that you are dealing with a blown head gasket instead.

 The head gasket has an important job.
 It’s designed to keep the cylinders behind an airtight seal for maximum performance.
 With this seal, the cylinders can perform their regular duties.
 Plus, the seal creates the right amount of compression for the engine to run smoothly.
 It also keeps the coolant and oil from mixing together, even though they are both flowing through the engine.